IBM/paxapi/source/includes/globalapi.md

 ### Syntax

-The following is the syntax for the Show method.
+The following is the syntax for the Hide method.

 `Reporting.TaskPane.Hide()`